Deodorant or antiperspirant - what is the difference between them?

 Author: Katjuša Reja Mozetič

-The science of sweating - the secretion of sweat
+The science of sweating - sweat excretion

 • moisturizes the skin